-Imagen Culling is a unique AI culling solution for photographers.
-Because Imagen Culling utilizes proprietary algorithms and an integrated workflow solution with Imagen Editing, we thought this documentation could help you understand the methodology and best practices for Imagen Culling.
+Imagen offers a unique AI culling solution for photographers.
+Because it utilizes proprietary algorithms and an integrated workflow solution with Imagen Editing, we thought this documentation could help you understand the methodology and best practices for Imagen Culling.

 - Imagen culling will analyze your photos and help you reduce time when culling.